Everything you need to know about travelling to Greenbelt.

 - Your caravan / camper van must be no longer than nine metres.
 One small (2-3 person) ‘pup tent’ for children is permitted alongside.
 Awnings are also permitted.

-- You cannot use a live-in vehicle permit to bring a tent to the caravan field.
-Live-in vehicle permits they are for caravans, motorhomes, camper vans and trailer tents only.
+- You cannot use a camper van field permit to bring a tent to the caravan field.
 Anyone attempting to do so will be moved to the main camping area.
+Camper van field permits they are for caravans, motorhomes, camper vans and trailer tents only.

 - Power should be drawn from a separate battery and not your car battery, as your vehicle will not be permitted to stay next to your caravan or trailer tent.